vesterheim/vesterheim.github.io/join-give/benefit-auction/index.md

 The auction closed on October 28 at 9:00 p.m. central time.

 We greatly appreciate everyone who participated and contributed to help make this auction a successful event.
-The auction total was $24,783 with 100 bidders.
+The auction had 100 bidders and raised $24,783.

 To successful bidders, we are looking forward to getting your one-of-a-kind piece into your hands and will be contacting you about shipping arrangements in the next couple of days.